Mike3rd/mturko_vercel/content/page/toby2.md

 "Hey, pup!
 I've flown over bridge and street -
 There's a shelter past the toll bridge, where dogs and humans meet!"

-Setting: Same laundromat alley as Page 3
-- Toby stretching out of cardboard box (labeled "Fresh Laundry")
-- Cheezy perched on a rusty dumpster (not a cart)
-- Morning light glinting off broken glass/puddles

-Action:
-- Toby's tail wagging so hard it knocks over a tin can
-- Cheezy's wings scattering loose papers

 (Right 5)

-> From his stash of treasures (a toy car, two rings), Cheezy dropped a coin that went cling-a-ling!
-"This doggy token pays the bridge-crossing toll,
-But hurry—your new human awaits!
-Let’s roll!"

-Illustration:
-- Toby already mid-dash, kicking up dust!
-- Close-up of Cheezy's "stash" in a cracked flowerpot:
-- Shiny junk (bottle caps, keys, doggy coin)
-- Bonus: Hidden Cheez-It wrapper as foreshadowing
-- Toby's paw reaching for the coin, eyes wide
-- Finley peeking into frame with skeptical look
-- Cheezy's stash now spills from dumpster edge (not flowerpot)

-Bonus Detail: "Fresh Laundry" box visible in background

-Interactive Prompt:
-"Make a crow sound - CAW! - with your pup!"

 ---